diarmidmackenzie/key-bindings/README.md

 {event1} values should be the names of the events to be triggered.
 Again, these are case-sensitive.

+You can also set "bindings: none" to explicitly set no bindings (or clear previously configured bindings).

 There is also a debug option available.
 This will generate some additional output to console.log.

 ```